 Pictured is the genuine 08787 in British Rail days when on duty at Severn Tunnel Junction Yard on 16th April 1987.
 Comparison of this photograph with that opposite clearly shows frame and other characteristics that distinguish it as a locomotive originally numbered above 08698.
 Note the style of bodyside doors and presence of two frame mounted cabinents, also the presence of train air-braking equipment on the buffer beam Martin Bray

 Since 08787 became 001 in 1992 its movements and activities have not always been well recorded.
+It is known that it moved from Crewe to ABB British Wheelset, Trafford Park, Manchester in January 1995, returning to ABB Transportation, Crewe the following August.
+In February 2000 it acquired new owners and has subsequently seen use at various Quarries and stone terminals.
 Thus, if anyone has observed this locomotive since 1992 they are asked to submit their observations.
 Further details are given under the 'Ex BR Class 08's of the Somerset Quarries' unsolved dilemma.

 Photographs and other information will be welcomed by Peter Hall